 Some cats also become extra interested in toys that contain catnip.

-Other "new" things such as e.g. cones or other natural materials can also amuse your cat for a long time by offering an opportunity to explore and possibly Play with.
-Why not combine e.g. cones with a box filled with packing material?
-Extra lots for your cat to explore!
+Other "new" things such as pine cones or other natural materials can also amuse your cat for a long time by offering an opportunity to explore and possibly play with.
+Why not combine pine cones with a box filled with packing material?
+Your cat will love exploring.

 4. Teach your cat fun tricks